 The past is never dead.
 It is not even past. ~William Faulkner

-1947 brought with it freedom from 200 years of oppressive British Rule, but also a massacre of monumental proportions.
+1947 brought with it freedom from 200 years of oppressive British rule, but also a massacre of monumental proportions.
 On the heels of World War II and the Jewish Holocaust, the Partition of 1947 went unacknowledged.
-Not only did 2 million people die in the largest mass migration in human history, the collateral damage and death from PTSD, shock, severe depression, anxiety, broken psyches, unspeakable grief and suicide has gone unaccounted.
+Not only did 2 million people die in the largest mass migration in human history, but the collateral damage and death from PTSD, shock, severe depression, anxiety, broken psyches, unspeakable grief, and suicide have also gone unaccounted.

 Rachel Yehuda, PhD, a researcher of generational trauma has shown that the children of Holocaust survivors carry forth the emotional pain of their parents.
 She has found evidence of this transmission in their DNA in gene FKBP5 and has found tags in one region of a gene associated with the regulation of stress hormones, known to be affected by trauma.
 Her team found epigenetic tags on the same part of this gene in both Holocaust survivors and their offspring, the same correlation not found in any of the control group and their children.

 Since we live in a culture that denies emotions, where the deep feeling is seen as a distraction or a weakness when deep or amplified feelings arise in us they are pathologized, discounted, palliated, or denied perpetuating the cycle of continued transmission down the generations.
 My sense from my own experience as a Partition survivor’s daughter is the transmission is amplified and surfaces in biology, manifesting in the lives of the generational lineage.